How Did all these Pictures from Glovertown End up in the Grand Falls Mill?

 I seem to recall that the pictures had come from the mill and that there was some connection to Sir Vincent Jones, like the pictures may have been found in his desk or something of that nature.
 But why would they have been there?

-You see in 1920 a Norwegian backed Company; the Terra Nova Sulfite Company set itself up and gained the rights to build a Pulp Mill at Angle Brook on the Terra Nova River, which is near Glovertown.
-This would have been the fifth pulp mill built on the island (yes you read right).
+You see in 1920 a Norwegian backed Company; the Terra Nova Sulfite Company set itself up and gained the rights to build a pulp mill at Angle Brook on the Terra Nova River, which is near Glovertown.
+This would have been the fifth pulp mill built on the island (yes you read right: Black River, Grand Falls, Bishop’s Falls, Campbellton were all sites of pulp mills, only Grand Falls produced paper as well).
 The Angle Brook Mill was to draw its timber supply from the Terra Nova River Watershed.
 It seems that one of the catalysts behind this was Captain Carl Storm.
 Storm had an association with the AND Co and had handled shipping operations out of Botwood with the firm of Park and Storm.

 So the Terra Nova Sulfite Company set about building the mill.
 When the bottom fell out of the Norwegian currency the Krone, the project was put in jeopardy because most of the investors in the project were Norwegian.
 The part of the story can get very complicated, so I will leave it at that.
 So construction was halted and the future of the mill fell int uncertainty.